Think Less, Talk Less — Do More (the not-so-secret sauce)

 • Practicing present moment awareness

-Patience is a more sustainable way to build your ideas.
+Patience is a more sustainable way to build.
 It just takes some practice and intention.

 Explore more: